 Community & Celebrations

 Being a MATE student isn't all hard work!
 Community and celebrating our "mate-iness" are also a big part of the MATE experience.
 Students are often spotted in our main classroom and in our lounge area, studying together and hanging out.
-Students, faculty and staff gather informally during Dead Week to "destress" by enjoying some snacks and laughs together before finals.
+Students, faculty and staff gather informally during Dead Week to "de-stress" by enjoying some snacks and laughs together before finals.
 Our annual MATE Banquet is a department-wide celebration of what makes MATE great.
-And we hold a special graduating seniors' banquet and Spring commencement ceremony for our graduating MATEs to celebrate them and their accomplishments.
+We also hold a special graduating seniors' banquet and Spring commencement ceremony for our graduating MATEs to celebrate them and their accomplishments.